MahmoodHB/Medical-virtual-assistant/README.md

 ## License
 This source is free to use, but ChatterBot does have a license which still applies and can be found on the [LICENSE](https://github.com/gunthercox/ChatterBot/blob/master/LICENSE) page.

+For More information about this work you can access http://www.iieta.org/journals/ria/paper/10.18280/ria.330401